marcbenedi/marcbenedi.github.io/content/post/vscode-slurm/index.md

 To develop in our Slurm[[3]] cluster, the users connect the VSCode to the "Login node" which starts the `vscode-server` process.

-This is not a problem by itself, but when many users do it simultaneously, it starts to consume many resources in a machine that should only be used to manage Slurm jobs.
+This is not a problem by itself, but when many users do it simultaneouslly, it starts to consume many resources in a machine that should only be used to manage Slurm jobs.

 Additionally, this setup only allows for editing the code, not for executing (or at least I hope they are not running code in the "Login node" 🤞) or even debugging.